 Some on-post wells contain transducers and two weather stations have been installed.
-The weather stations are located near CS-MW16-LGR along the northern fenceline of the inner cantonment, and near the southeast corner of the inner cantonment, west of Building 90.
-Data from all well transducers and weather stations will be downloaded as part of each quarterly event for creation of a potentiometric surface map.
+The weather stations are located near CS-MW16-LGR along the northern fenceline of the inner cantonment, and the other is located near the southeast corner of the inner cantonment, west of Building 90.
+Data from all well transducers and weather stations will be downloaded as part of each quarterly event for creation of potentiometric surface maps.